Staying safe when making donations online

 Approach organisations directly

-If you’re unsure about the legitimacy of someone claiming to collect money on the behalf of a known charity or relief effort, donate directly to that charity.
+If you’re unsure about the legitimacy of someone claiming to collect money on behalf of a known charity or relief effort, donate directly to that charity.

 What auDA is doing